ORNL/VERTEX-CFD/docs/theory.md

 $$

 ### Laminar flow
 When using the laminar flow initial condition, the x-component of the velocity is initialized with a parabolic profile.
 The Lagrange pressure and the temperature are initialized to constant values.
-The current implementation can be used for two geometries that are a 2D rectangular channel and a 3D pipe.
+The current implementation can be used for two geometries: a 2D rectangular channel and a 3D pipe.
 The parabolic profile is function of the average velocity and the channel height $$h$$ in 2D or the pipe diameter $$D$$ in 3D.
-It is assumed that the flow direction is aligned with the x-axis which yields the following expressions:
+It is assumed that the flow direction is aligned with the x-axis, which yields the following expressions:

 $$
 \begin{align}